AriRice/Leiothlypis_first_chapter/README.md

 4. Run the Step_04 script from the main working directory.
 Requires a popmap.txt file in the 01_bam_files folder.
 Make that first.

 5. Move the *depth.txt files and the leiothlypis_coverage.txt file into the 01_coverage folder, copy this folder to an external HD, and run Step_05_plot_coverage.r in R on the big desktop computer.
+Consider tossing peregrina/ruficapilla redos if they have poor coverage.
+Hopefully that's not the case.